Bleed air

-Bleed air is compressed air taken from the compressor stage of a gas turbine upstream of its fuel-burning sections.
-Automatic air supply and cabin pressure controller (ASCPCs) valves bleed air from high or low stage engine compressor sections.
-Low stage air is used during high power setting operation, and high during descent and other low power setting operations.
+Bleed air in aerospace engineering is compressed air taken from the compressor stage of a gas turbine, upstream of its fuel-burning sections.
+Automatic air supply and cabin pressure controller (ASCPC) valves bleed air from low or high stage engine compressor sections; low stage air is used during high power setting operation, and high stage air is used during descent and other low power setting operations.
 Bleed air from that system can be utilized for internal cooling of the engine, cross-starting another engine, engine and airframe anti-icing, cabin pressurization, pneumatic actuators, air-driven motors, pressurizing the hydraulic reservoir, and waste and water storage tanks.
 Some engine maintenance manuals refer to such systems as "customer bleed air".

 Bleed air is valuable in an aircraft for two properties: high temperature and high pressure (typical values are 200–250 °C and 275 kPa, for regulated bleed air exiting the engine pylon for use throughout the aircraft).

 Uses

 In civil aircraft, bleed air's primary use is to provide pressure for the aircraft cabin by supplying air to the environmental control system.
-Additionally, bleed air is used to keep critical parts of the plane (such as the wing leading edges) ice-free.
+Additionally, bleed air is used to prevent the formation of ice on parts of the aircraft on which it would endanger the safe operation of the aircraft (such as wing leading edges).

-Bleed air is used on many aircraft systems because it is easily available, reliable, and a potent source of power.
-For example, bleed air from an airplane engine is used to start the remaining engines.
+Bleed air is used to power aircraft systems because it is readily available from the engines.
+For example, bleed air from one engine can be used to start the other engines.
 Lavatory water storage tanks are pressurized by bleed air that is fed through a pressure regulator.